Cloudxtreme/agentcontroller8/newclient/README.md

 // You'll be reciving intermediate as well as terminal responses from each targeted agent for {

-	// Recieve until channel is closed, or responses time-out
+	// Recieve until channel is closed, or responses time out

 	select {
 	case response, isOpen := <-responseChan: